kadiliimand/filter-system/README.md

 # Filter System Application

-This is a Spring Boot application for managing transactions.
+This is a Spring Boot application for managing filters and it's criteria list.
 It uses an H2 in-memory database and Flyway for database migrations.

 ## Setup Instructions